 This very tall sign is for when the snow levels are really deep during winter for skiers.
 This is also a big trail intersection.
 Continuing East along the ridge will take you up to Sunset Peak, south will take you back to Alta, and North will take you down past Brighton Lakes (they way you want to go to make the loop).
 As mentioned before, I only knocked out 4 peaks, but you could do 6 by continuing on to Sunset Peak, and Pioneer Peak, then hiking back to Catherine Pass.

-Hiking down via Brighton Lakes, and the very empty and drained Lake Mary.
-Swimming is not allowed in any of the lakes in Big Cottonwood Canyon, however some people chose to ignore the signs, and one young girl even died this summer attempting to swim here.
+Swimming is not allowed in any of the lakes in Big Cottonwood Canyon, however some people choose to ignore the signs, and one young girl even died one summer attempting to swim here.
 Water temperature in this lake is 35F, so hypothermia can happen quickly.

 Once you hike past the Brighton Lakes, you’ll follow this very populated and well-traveled trail down to the Brighton Ski Resort entrance.
 I probably passed 100 people on just this section of the trail alone.
 I was very surprised to see many people carrying beach towels up, and even one dog.
 I’m hoping that they people carrying beach towels up came to sunbathe, and not swim, and the guy with the pug dog, well, he knows he was breaking the law.